wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-table-design-guide.md

 #### Context and problem

 In a relational database, you typically normalize data to remove duplication resulting in queries that retrieve data from multiple tables.
 If you normalize your data in Azure tables, you must make multiple round trips from the client to the server to retrieve your related data.
-For example, with the table structure shown below you need two round trips to retrieve the details for a department: one to fetch the department entity that includes the manager’s id, and then another request to fetch the manager’s details in an employee entity.
+For example, with the table structure shown below you need two round trips to retrieve the details for a department: one to fetch the department entity that includes the manager's id, and then another request to fetch the manager's details in an employee entity.

 ![][16]

 #### Solution

-Instead of storing the data in two separate entities, denormalize the data and keep a copy of the manager’s details in the department entity.
+Instead of storing the data in two separate entities, denormalize the data and keep a copy of the manager's details in the department entity.
 For example:

 ![][17]